 Our instructors have many years of crane operating expertise.
 They not only understand the requirements of current legislation but understand the everyday issues and concerns of crane operators.
 Their focus is doing everything they possibly can to prevent crane-related accidents at your facilities.

-We will conduct crane training anywhere in North America.
-It is advisable that crane operators be trained on the cranes they will be assigned to use.
+Yes, It is advisable that crane operators be trained on the overhead cranes they will be assigned to use.
 Use of cranes with different capacities, different attachments, different maneuverability etc. does little to ensure safe use of the cranes at your plants.
 Practical testing is based of the conditions at your plants and the functions performed at your plants.

-How often do crane operators have to train in Canada?
+How often do overhead crane operators have to retrain in Canada?

 The Occupational Health and Safety Act requires those operating lifting devices such as a crane to be competent.
 No current CSA Standard currently exists for cranes to suggest a frequency of training.